R-Mutt22/R-Mutt22/README.md

   tools: [Angular, NodeJs, Springboot, Postman, Git - Github, Docker],
   architecture: ["microservices", "Containers", "AWS", "API Rest"],

- challenge: "I'm doing the #HeavyDutyCamp focused on DApp creation with the Solana network, react and typing" }
+ challenge: "I'm doing the #HeavyDutyCamp focused on DApp creation with the Solana network, react, typeScript and Rust" }
 ```
 <em><b>I like connecting with different people</b> so if you want to say hello,<b> I'd be happy to meet you!</b></em></br>